The UK lags far behind its European neighbours when it comes to preparing for funeral costs, according to research.

 That means however much funeral costs increase by in future, you’ll have peace of mind that the send-off you planned for and wanted has already been paid for.

 Depending on which provider you go to, you may be able to choose from different levels of cover.
-For example, more basic plans may include the funeral director’s fees and a simple coffin, whereas more comprehensive plans may include a superior coffin and limousine transport to and from the funeral.
+For example, more basic plans may include the funeral director’s fees and a simple coffin, whereas more comprehensive funeral plans may include a superior coffin and limousine transport to and from the funeral.

-Having a funeral plan also means that you can record exactly how you want your funeral to be, including any special wishes, such as particular songs or readings you’d like.
+Having a pre paid funeral plan also means that you can record exactly how you want your funeral to be, including any special wishes, such as particular songs or readings you’d like.
 Get inspiration with The Telegraph’s guide on personalising your funeral.